 Majors and Minors

-At the North Park University School of Adult Learning (SAL), you have two options for finishing your undergraduate degree.
-You can either pursue a bachelor of arts (BA) or a bachelor of general studies (BGS) degree.
-The most significant difference between the two degrees is that the BA has a foreign language requirement.
-Both degrees require you to complete 120 total semester hours of credit:
+At the North Park University School of Adult Learning (SAL), earning your bachelor of arts (BA) degree requires you to complete 120 total semester hours of credit:

 - 8 hours of adult learning core courses

 - 44 hours of general education courses (all 44 hours may be fulfilled in transfer)

 - 40 hours of major coursework (up to 20 hours may be fulfilled in transfer)